Greenwood, Mississippi: 2010 census

 Among the 6,022 households, 28.7% had children under the age of 18 living with them, 29.8% were married couples living together, 29.0% had a female householder with no husband present, 4.6% had a male householder with no wife present, and 36.6% were non-families.
 32.5% of all households were made up of individuals living alone and 10.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.48 and the average family size was 3.16.

+Arts and culture

 Mississippi Blues Trail markers

 Radio station WGRM on Howard Street was the location of B.B.
 King's first live broadcast in 1940.
 On Sunday nights, King performed live gospel music as part of a quartet.
 In memory of this event, the Mississippi Blues Trail has placed its third historic marker in this town at the site of the former radio station.

 Another Mississippi Blues Trail marker is placed near the grave of the blues singer Robert Johnson.
 A third Blues Trail marker notes the Elks Lodge in the city, which was an important black organization.
 A fourth Blues Trail marker was dedicated to Hubert Sumlin that is located along the Yazoo River on River Road.